sirodoht/sirodoht.com/_posts/2016-02-29-doubleplusgood-wikipedia.markdown

 * [Printer steganography](https://en.wikipedia.org/wiki/Printer_steganography) is a practice of printing barely visible yellow dots on the paper which is encoded information of printer serial numbers and timestamps.

 * [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.

+* [Wikipedia:Unusual_articles], a meta article, a list with the most unusual articles.
+[Careful, very time consuming]

 And finally, the [post title reference](https://en.wikipedia.org/wiki/Newspeak#Vocabulary) explained by the protagonist.